altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - context: a reference to the context of a Flutter widget, which comes useful for services that want to draw widgets into views.
 - cookie <str> [DISK]: cookie of current session, brought from server - deleted on logout.
 - csrf <str> [DISK]: csrf token of current session, brought from server - deleted on logout.
-- currentIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on UploadedView
 - currentMonth `[<int (year)>, <int (month)>]`: if set, indicates the current month of the uploaded view.
 - currentlyTaggingPivs <list>: list of *local* piv ids currently being tagged, to avoid hiding them before the operation is complete.
 - currentlyTagging(Local|Uploaded) <str>: tag currently being tagged in LocalView/UploadedView